 The Fear of Flying: How To Conquer Flight Anxiety

 Afraid of flying?
 You are not alone.
-Millions of people suffer from panic attacks and crippling anxiety that prevents them from stepping foot in a plane unless they are two bottles of wine to the good.
-(Note - that doesn’t actually help!).
+Millions of people suffer from panic attacks and crippling flight anxiety that prevents them from stepping foot in a plane unless they are two bottles of wine to the good.
+(Spoiler alert - that doesn’t actually help!).

 The contributors to this article were each in the same boat once upon a time.
 Since then, they’ve learnt mechanisms and found products and medication that have helped them manage their fears effectively.
-Even so, it is unlikely any of them will say that flying is their most enjoyable pastime, but they can now say it doesn't determine where they visit or let it ruin their holidays.
+Even so, it is unlikely any of them will say that flying is their most enjoyable pastime, but they can now say that flight anxiety doesn't determine where they visit or ruin their holidays.

 Flying is so safe nowadays.
 What are you scared of?
 You have more chance of getting struck by lightning or being killed crossing the road.
 How many times have you heard this?
 Although true, these statements provide little solace to an individual plagued by flight anxiety.
 And like any other phobia, a fear of flying can come across as irrational to someone not suffering from the same fear.

 “My wife is scared of water and loves flying, and I am the opposite”, said Lewis, the founder of Nomad Genie.
 “We share our fears and help each other to overcome them, so we don’t miss out on adventures that we both want to experience.
 As a couple a mutual understanding is vital”, he continued.
 “One person may want to do a skydive but the other is scared to look out the window from the 30th floor.
 We each have our fears and need support with them."